jrefusta/PROP-FIB-ChessApplication/README.md

 That year, the subject consisted in creating a desktop chess application in a three group with its own interface and IA using the Java programming language.
 It was a great effort to program the AI using Minimax algorithm and other stuff.
 You can try it just clicking the .jar.

 We wrote a document explaining the Java classes that we used and the IA algorithm, and other document as manual to know how to use the desktop application.
-You can see them here the [first document](www.github.com/jrefusta/PROP-FIB-ChessApplication/blob/master/Proyecto/docs/Práctica%20de%20Prop.pdf) and the [manual]( www.github.com/jrefusta/PROP-FIB-ChessApplication/blob/master/Proyecto/docs/Manual.pdf).
+You can see  here the [first document](www.github.com/jrefusta/PROP-FIB-ChessApplication/blob/master/Proyecto/docs/Práctica%20de%20Prop.pdf) and the [manual]( www.github.com/jrefusta/PROP-FIB-ChessApplication/blob/master/Proyecto/docs/Manual.pdf).

 Some pictures of the application: